MarkStringerComedy/MarkStringerComedy.github.io/index.md

 ### Joke No. 38

 And that's why we say "You can't make an omelette without breaking legs." - Ah - sorry, wrong speech - that's just the end of my talk on Mary Berry's martial arts course: Dùn tāng de fāngshì - way of the blunt spoon.
-You don't spend 10 years standing next to a Scouser and keep your jewellery without knowing a thing or two about defending yourself with kithchen implements.
+You don't spend 10 years standing next to a Scouser and keep your jewellery without knowing a thing or two about defending yourself with kitchen implements.

 Yeah that's right.
-It's just a basic joke about people from Liverpool being criminals dressed up in a cultural reference and a twinset and perls.
+It's just a basic joke about people from Liverpool being criminals dressed up in a cultural reference and a twinset and pearls.

 ### Sunday 24th February 2019